commit-check/commit-check.github.io/docs/index.md

 <div class="trusted-by" markdown>

-**Join thousands of developers and organizations using commit-check in production**
+**Used by developers and organizations worldwide in their production workflows.**

 <div class="logo-grid">
   <div class="logo-item">